Abdul Mannan Wazirabadi: Early life and education

-Mannan Wazirabadi was born in 1267 AH, 1851 AD in the village of Karoili in India's Jhelum district.
+Mannan Wazirabadi was born in 1267 AH, 1851 AD in the village of Karoili in Punjab's Jhelum district.
 When Mannan Wazirabadi was 8 years old, he contracted conjunctivitis and lost his sight due to this disease.
 His father name was Mulk Sharfuddin bin Noor Khan who was member of the Awan tribe, a tribe living predominantly in northern, central, and western parts of Punjab.
 His family was originally from Ghazni and migrated to Punjab and started working in the field of agricultural.
 His father died when Mannan was twelve years old.

 Hafiz Wazirabadi started receiving the Quran and Persian at home from the Maulvi of his village.
 He went to different places for higher education and finally came to the service of Syed Nazir Hussain Dehlavi in Delhi.
 Under Syed Nazir, Wazirabadi completed science of hadith and Quranic commentary.
 During his stay in Delhi, he also met the founder of Darul Uloom Deoband, Muhammad Qasim Nanautavi and other eminent scholars.
 After completing the tour of hadith, he came to Abdullah Ghaznavi in Amritsar.
 Ghaznavi seated Mannan Wazirabadi on the pedestal of Hadith.
 After staying for some time, he came back to Wazirabad.
 Where he live forever.